On Fairness of Task Arithmetic: The Role of Task Vectors: Experimental details

+We fine-tuned models based on the Llama-7B~\citep{llama} architecture obtained via HuggingFace repositories.
 Each model was trained for 4 epochs, employing a cosine learning rate scheduler with a learning rate of $1 \times 10^{-5}$, a warm-up ratio of 0.01, and a weight decay of 0.001.
 Training utilized a per-device batch size of 2, with an effective batch size of 16 achieved through gradient accumulation.
 Reproducibility was ensured by setting a random seed of 13, 14, 15 across all experiments.

+{For Qwen2.5 experiments, models were trained for 2 epochs using a learning rate of $2\times10^{-5}$, a batch size of 16, and a sample fraction of 25\% of the Civil Comments dataset.
+DistilBERT experiments utilized 2 epochs with a learning rate of $1\times10^{-5}$, a batch size of 16, and the full dataset (100\% sample fraction).
+Both architectures employed a weight decay of 0.01 and evaluation/save strategies set to``epoch" with early stopping enabled.}

 For Low-Rank Adaptation (LoRA) experiments were conducted with a rank (\text{lora\_r}) of 8, scaling factor (\text{lora\_alpha}) of 16, and no dropout.

 \end{description}